 It might be deceptive, for it makes the club look like it is rotating open while raising.
 And many amateur golfers repeat this mistake.
 However, the left wrist remains unaffected and unchanged in a perfect backswing.
 The position of the left wrist must be static throughout the backswing.
 It is important because it ensures uninterrupted coordination of the club face with the left forearm.

 Of course, the joints and sockets do cause the wrist to hinge or move.
 But notice in the image set above.
 The angle of the left wrist is well-coordinated with the club face in the following two scenarios:

 - Takeaway (top right)

-Using Your Shoulders and Arms
+How to Make a Backswing: Using Your Shoulders and Arms

 The golfers should let their forearms take charge and rotate when the club face takes off up until the top of the backswing.
 Refer back to the images above to see the flexion and rotation of the right arm and the palm.
 A slight shoulder rotation is also noticeable, but it's natural and unavoidable.